artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 ![](../images/getting-started/properties-screen.png)

-You see 'AEP' and 'Demo Sandbox' properties here but you won't see any properties on your screen the first time you sign in.
+You will not see any properties on your screen the first time you sign in.
 Select **New Property** to create one.
 Enter a name and a URL.
 Use the URL of your test site or the page where you'll be testing your extension.
 This domain field can be used by some extensions or by a condition using the Core extension.

+>[!NOTE]
+>
->**Note**: `localhost` will not work as a URL value.
+>`localhost` will not work as a URL value.
 Instead, use any mock value for testing if you are using a `localhost` URL.
 For example, example.com.

 To use this property for extension development testing, you must expand the **ADVANCED OPTIONS** and make sure to check the box for **Configure for extension development**.